honeycombio/libhoney-js/README.md

 **NOTE** For use in browser-side JavaScript applications, generate an API key that has permission only to send events.

 Requires any current LTS release of Node.js.
 Currently v8, and >= v10.
+[Node 8 support is being dropped](https://github.com/honeycombio/libhoney-js/issues/140)

 -   [Usage and Examples](https://docs.honeycomb.io/sdk/javascript/)
 -   [API Reference](https://doc.esdoc.org/github.com/honeycombio/libhoney-js/)